NVIDIA/GenerativeAIExamples/industries/energy/simulation-workflow-agent/README.md

 ![Architecture: Orchestrator routes user queries to Simulator Agent or Workflow Agent](img/orchestrator_agent.png)

-### Agnostic by Design
-While these examples focus on subsurface engineering, the architecture is modular and extensible across two primary dimensions:

-1.  **Simulation & Workflow Agnostic:** The agentic layer is decoupled from the underlying physics engine and orchestration environment.
-While demonstrated with [OPM Flow](https://opm-project.org/), the framework is designed to wrap around any commercial or open-source simulator and integrate into various workflow stacks.
-2.  **Industry Agnostic:** The core logic of automating "dead time" and the "heuristic pause" is applicable to any field reliant on complex, iterative simulation cycles.
-The framework can be readily extended to industries like geothermal energy, CO2 sequestration, or aerospace manufacturing with only minor updates to the domain-specific agent tools.

 ### Extensibility & Reference Points (POC)

 This repo serves as a reference for several patterns you can reuse or extend: